Pregnancy Test Results After a Frozen Embryo Transfer

 Post transfer symptoms

-Unfortunately, many of the symptoms of pregnancy are similar to the side effects of taking IVF medications.
+Unfortunately, many of the early pregnancy symptoms are similar to the side effects of taking IVF medications.
 This includes fatigue, bloating, sore breasts, cramping, and spotting.
+High hormone levels can be due to either successful pregnancy or medication.
 Some women experience these symptoms because they are pregnant, while others experience them from the meds.
 And others have no symptoms at all.
 This makes predicting pregnancy difficult from symptom tracking alone.
 The best way to confirm a pregnancy is with an early result pregnancy test or beta hCG test.

 Congratulations on your IVF transfer!
 We’re thinking sticky thoughts for you.